SatyaSri-154/SatyaSri-154/README.md

 ### Recent Computer Science Engineering Graduate | Software Developer Enthusiast

 Hello there!
 Welcome to my GitHub profile.
-I'm Satya sri Saladi, a recent graduate with a B.Tech in Computer Science and Engineering from Rajiv Gandhi University of Knowledge Technologies (RGUKT).
+I'm Satya Sri Saladi, a recent graduate with a B.Tech in Computer Science and Engineering from Rajiv Gandhi University of Knowledge Technologies (RGUKT).
 I'm passionate about software development, particularly in web development, and I love diving into various technologies to build exciting projects.

 ## About Me
 - 🔭 I’m currently exploring opportunities to further develop my skills and contribute to innovative projects.